AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

    - `add n/Mary-Jane Williams p/9876543210 e/mjwilliams@email.com a/Spidey Street`

-   - Expected: Students with specified details are added.
+   - Expected result: The persons with the specified details are added.

 2. Adding person with invalid fields